 Amy Rosen is a James Beard nominated, award-winning freelance journalist and the editor of Modern Farmer magazine.
 Previously, she was the Food Editor at Chatelaine and House & Home magazines, and launched enRoute magazine’s Best New Restaurants in Canada feature as its first restaurant critic.

-She writes regularly for publications including Food & Wine, enRoute and The Globe and Mail, and her stories have appeared in the American anthology, “Best Food Writing”.
+She writes regularly for publications including enRoute and The Globe and Mail, and her stories have appeared in the American anthology, “Best Food Writing”.
 She develops recipes for Food & Drink and brands such as Lindt.

 Amy’s fifth cookbook, “Kosher Style”, will be released in the autumn of 2019.
 She hopes you’ll plotz for it.